Standing seam metal roofing prices range from $11,000 to $14,500 installed on a 1,600 sq.ft. ranch home.

 Eco seam can also be used as siding.

 Field Lock / Mechanical Seam

-This panel option is available in many different seam heights, and must be mechanically or manually (with hand tools) seamed in the field.
+This option is available in many different seam heights, and must be mechanically or manually (with hand tools) seamed in the field.

 Many roofing suppliers and tools sellers offer mechanical seamers for rent, at about $100-150 per day.
 So if a contractor only needs a seamer for 1 or two days, it’s often cheaper to rent it.

-None-Structural PC Panels
+Non-Structural PC Panels

 With the batten option, the panel is installed with a spacer clip and is snapped in place.
-Because these are not structural panels, they must be installed on to a solid substrate.
+Because these are not structural, they must be installed on to a solid substrate.

-These colors are practically the same among major manufacturers, since they come from same 3-4 steel / aluminum coil producers and are usually painted with the same Kynar / Hylar or Acrylic coatings.
+These are practically the same among major manufacturers, since they come from same 3-4 steel / aluminum coil producers and are usually painted with the same Kynar / Hylar or Acrylic coatings.